Want to buy the best integrated washer dryer but not sure where to start? We've done the heavy lifting for you!

 Integrated Washer Dryer Reviews

-If you're search for a built in washer dryer that won't break the bank - the Hotpoint Aquarius is it.
+If you're search for a built in washer dryer that won't break the bank - the Hotpoint BIWDHG7148 is it!

 As you would expect from a Hotpoint machine, it has a great build quality and the LED user interface is easy to use.